seifertk/siegestats/README.md

 You can then run `yarn install` to pull in javascript dependencies.

+You may need a `vagrant reload` before you can access the site locally.

 ## Accessing the site
 You can use http://localhost:8000 or, `npm run watch` and use http://localhost:3000